mongodb/docs/source/bson/binary.rst

-:mod:`binary` -- Tools for representing binary data to be stored in MongoDB
+:py:mod:`binary` -- Tools for representing binary data to be stored in MongoDB
 ===========================================================================

 .. automodule:: bson.binary